jupyter-book/thebe/README.md

   // instead of on executing code for the first time
   requestKernel: false,

+  // Whether thebelab should look for predefined output of cells before execution
+  // If this option is enabled and the next div after the cell has the attribute
+  // data-output=true, then the content of this div is rendered as output
+  predefinedOutput: false,

   // Options for requesting a notebook server from mybinder.org
   binderOptions: {
     repo: "minrk/ligo-binder",